EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 You're welcome to use only the raw data returned from the server.
 But if you choose to export the transformed schedules data, keep the following in mind:

 > 1. The raw data contains departure and arrival time **without** the date for every flight schedule.
-To obtain the departure and arrival times with date, we make an assumption that none of the flights have travel duration longer than day.
+To obtain the departure and arrival times with date, we make an assumption that none of the flights have travel duration longer than a day (24 hrs).

 > 2. The schedules with missing arrival airport information are omitted.